akkaneror/CSE457-Spec/Modeler Spec.1.md

 ### Instruction
 1. Export your artifact as a Prefab
 	a.
 Under Unity **Project** tab, create a new folder and name it "**Prefabs**."
 	b.
-In the Hierachy tab
+In the Hierachy tab, first click on the root of your artifact, then drag it into the **Prefabs** folders.
+A dialog will appear, asking do you want to create this as an original **Prefabs**, choose

 ## Turn In
 ### Code